life4/genesis/docs/slice/deleteall.md

 func (s Slice) DeleteAll(element T) []T
 ```

-DeleteAll deletes all occurences of the element from the slice
+DeleteAll deletes all occurrences of the element from the slice

 Generic types: T.